asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 #### Deadzone

 The *deadzone* setting defines a passive zone for the stick movements: when the deadzone value is low, very slight stick movements will already cause cursor movement (or execute the assigned alternative function – see chapter *Assignment of different actions*).
-If the deadzone setting is too low, the cursor starts unintended drifting especially if a stronger force has been applied before.
+If the deadzone setting is too low, the cursor starts unintended drifting.
 In this case, increase the deadzone value so that cursor drifting does not occur under normal operating conditions for a given user.
-(However, for some users it could be desired to use a very small deadzone in order to allow cursor movments with minimal force).
+(However, for some users it could be desired to use a very small deadzone in order to allow cursor movments with minimal finger movement).
 For alternative actions (such a key presses), it makes sense to use a bigger deadzone value in order to avoid unintended actions.

 #### Split axis control for sensitivity and deadzone